mazmaz2k/Spring__swagger_Demo/README.md

-# Spring boot swagger api
+# Spring boot swagger API

 Spring-boot application with a REST controller, which expose a Swagger API catalog inventory The application needs to expose the following APIs: